-You’re sold on the merits of passwordless authentication.
+You now may be sold on the merits of passwordless authentication.
 But is it feasible for your organization?
 It’s time to get into the details.

 There are many different kinds of password alternatives, each with their own advantages, which makes it easy for you to find one that works for your nonprofit.
 We’ll summarize three of the most common password alternatives here.

-If you want to learn more about any of them, check out @Pay’s in-depth guide to all three — and if your nonprofit could use help deciding on a solution or implementing it, try a nonprofit technology consultant!
+If you want to learn more about any of them, check out @Pay’s in-depth guide to all three — and if your nonprofit could use help deciding on a solution or implementing it, try a nonprofit technology consultant.